jueves, 19 de diciembre de 2019

 "The task of the triad is to make a unity, though every action produces a reaction.
 In the mechanical world, Newton's laws apply, particularly that 'action and reaction are equal and opposite' and their sum is zero.
 In real life we have to do something more than what we are expected to do.
 The 'something more' is the third force.
 It is the secret of 'doing'.
 It may not actually have to be done by us.
 We can 'wait' until it arises of itself -when we speak of the 'propitious time' or the 'cubic centimetre of chance', etc.- before we act."
 Anthony Blake

+We need to understand the difference between reacting and relating.
 If someone insults us or attacks us we get upset.
 We react or criticise and then we learn nothing from the situation.
 Action and reaction are equal and opposite.
 To learn from the situation we need to encompass the energy of the 'attacker' and bring it inside ourselves.
 This requires us to bring something from our deeper self, something that is impartial and aware.

-The arising of a unity is the arising of meaning.
-Meaning arises when the thinking processes that continuously go on in ourselves, in the form of dialogues between though, feeling and sensation, come to an agreement.
-Only when the three mental functions come to a unitive perception, meaning enters.
-Three become one.
+The arising of a unity is the arising of new meaning.
+Meaning arises when the thinking processes continuously going on in ourselves, in the form of dialogues between thoughts, feelings and sensations, come to unitive perception.
+Only when the three mental functions see through a single eye meaning enters and the triad becomes one.
+With the entering of new meaning triad takes an evolutive direction.
+We grow in understanding.

 "When two or three are gathered in my name I am there in their midst" as a reconciling force.